 The North Carolina Attorney General was asked for a formal opinion regarding whether the state could legally offer loans to businesses adversely affected by a disaster.
 The Attorney General performed the two-part public purpose test, and in particular examined the second part regarding whether the public benefit predominated over private interests.
 The Attorney General determined that a loan program would likely be upheld, so long as it was tailored to address the emergency situation.
 The opinion offered an example, saying that the General Assembly should limit the loans only to businesses (1) that “suffered substantial damage” due to the disaster and (2) that were “not otherwise fully compensated” for that damage.
 (An excellent review of the AG opinion appears in the General Assembly’s bill draft summary for the state’s loan program to aid small businesses during the pandemic.)

 One concern in the current crisis is that businesses have not suffered physical “damage” as a result of COVID-19, and many have received assistance from the federal government and can now benefit from the state’s loan program, too.
-There are multiple sources from which a business may have been compensated.
+There are multiple sources from which a business may have been compensated (such as insurance as reported here).
 An advantage of a loan program in this situation is that a loan can be structured to ensure that federal and state loans remain more advantageous for a business, thereby encouraging borrowing businesses to utilize the federal and state loan programs before resorting to a local government program (or pay back a local government loan with proceeds from a federal or state loan).
 Advice on structuring a loan program to achieve this result, in addition to avoiding competition with commercial banks, is described in blog posts here and here.

 Using CRF for a local government loan program for small businesses